nicrie/xmca/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-xmca: Maximum Covariance Analysis in Python
+Maximum Covariance Analysis in Python
 ===========================================
 Maximum Covariance Analysis (MCA) maximises the temporal covariance between two different data fields and is closely related to Principal Component Analysis (PCA) / Empirical